WSU-janderson/project6-multiset-design-Garry-Franics/MultiSet.md

 ## Conclusion

+I think that this design is fairly effective given how fast I had to put it together.
+With more time I would... probably have programed the entire thing for real instead of just pseudocode.
+I also would have made the number of nodes and total of the values member variables that get tracked instead of calculating them.
+The number of nodes isn't even tracked actually, I was going to make that the extension function, but I decided it was too similar to size, and it just felt lazy.
+I feel the code is effectively abstracted without anything too complicated.
+I also think it is well encapsulated with what I decided to make public and private.
+The composition is tricky because I don't really have any member variables to use but the AVLTree code being used here might count?

+Anyway that's all I have.
+Hope its close enough to what you wanted.

 ### References
 Blizard, Wayne D. “*Multiset Theory.*” Notre Dame Journal of Formal Logic, vol. 30, no. 1, 1989, pp. 36–66,